stock2shop/website/content/help/how-to/models/wholesale.md

 ### New Wholesale Model
-Customer, inventory and product information can be synced to [Stock2Shop's B2B trade store](/b2b-shopping-cart/) from your [ERP / Accounting system](/integrations) and orders from this platform are automatically raised as sales orders and converted to invoices in ERP / Accounting system.
+Customer, inventory and product information can be synced to [Stock2Shop's B2B trade store](/b2b-shopping-cart/) from your [ERP / Accounting system](/integrations) and orders from this platform are automatically raised as sales orders and converted to invoices in your ERP / Accounting system.

 Price lists, stock levels and product information is continually sent to the B2B trade store.
 Customers and sales reps are given access to this information to view and order products.